In Exercises 19-22, determine whether the events are independent ... | Channels for Pearson+

 Dependent Events

 Dependent events are those where the outcome of one event affects the outcome of another.
-In probability, two events A and B are dependent if the occurrence of A changes the probability of B occurring.
-For instance, drawing cards from a deck without replacement is a classic example of dependent events, as the first draw affects the composition of the deck for the second draw.
+In probability, if the occurrence of event A changes the probability of event B occurring, then A and B are considered dependent.
+An example would be drawing cards from a deck without replacement, where the first draw affects the composition of the deck for the second draw.

 Recommended video: